GirlaneSD/gi-cv/README.md

 **April 2004 – December 2021**

 Managed financial operations at the *Programa Monumenta*, overseeing budgets ranging from US$125M to US$810M and ensuring compliance with national and international financial standards.
+Implemented process digital transformation initiatives across the financial cycle, reducing operational and annual financial costs to the IADB by over 45% through automation, workflow optimization, and enhanced data transparency.

 **Key Achievements**
+- Led the modernization of financial workflows, introducing digital tools that increased traceability and improved budget control across multiple municipalities.
 - Coordinated financial and process documentation in compliance with national and international regulations.
 - Partnered with **UNESCO**, **IADB**, and municipalities to align financial reporting and process governance.
 - Delivered transparent reporting to the National Treasury Secretariat and optimized documentation workflows for audit readiness.